Using URL Parameters

 How it works

-When loading React-SearchKit, the URL is parsed and each parameter's value is persisted in the query
+When loading React-SearchKit, the URL is parsed and each parameter's value is persisted in the query state, defining the initial values.

-When the user changes any search criteria using the available components, the query
+When the user changes any search criteria using the available components, the query state is updated.
+The URL is then updated accordingly.

 Configure UrlHandlerApi

-React-SearchKit uses as default implementation UrlHandlerApi
+React-SearchKit uses as default implementation UrlHandlerApi to serialize the query state to the URL query string.

 You can configure the way parameters are serialized by injecting custom configuration: